Fixed Dental Bridges

 Your dentist may recommend floss threaders or other cleaning aids to help remove bacteria from hard-to-reach spaces under and around the bridge.

-With good oral hygiene, a fixed bridge may last 10 to 15 years or even longer.
+With good oral hygiene and regular dental care, a fixed bridge may last for many years.
+Some bridges last 10 to 15 years or longer, depending on the materials, bite forces, and home care.